 - Meanwhile, roast poblano pepper over a direct flame on the stovetop until skins are black and charred.
 Let cool slightly.
 Cut off both ends of the charred pepper and slice one vertical incision to open the pepper so it lays flat on the counter.
 Discard the core, seeds, inner ribs, and gently rub off the blackened skins.
 Slice flesh of poblano into large pieces and set aside.

 - In a food processor, combine roasted tomatillo mixture, poblano pepper, cilantro, Mexican oregano, water, sugar and lime juice.
 Process until desired texture is achieved.
+Or use a molcajete (aka. a Mexican-style mortar and pestle shown in the featured photo).

 Yield: 4 cups